Wells Community Academy High School: Athletics

 Wells competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 Wells sports teams are nicknamed raiders.
-The boys' basketball team won the public league championship in 1936–37.
+The boys' basketball team won the public league championship in 1936–37, and they were conference champions in the 2022-2023 school year.
+Coach Michael Horton was awarded IHSA Coach of the year for his leadership that season.
 The boys' soccer team were regional champions in 2008–09, and the girls' team were regional champions in 2011–12.